BrianBurnett29/BrianBurnett29/README.md

 ## Hi there 👋

-My name is Brian and I'm a Computer Information Systems and Computer Science student interested in all things programming and tech!
+My name is Brian K. Burnett Jr and I'm a Computer Information Systems and Computer Science student interested in all things programming and tech!

 - 🌱 I’m currently learning about Cloud infrastructures, Cybersecurity, AI, Data Structures, Python, C Language, C++, JavaScript, etc.
 - 👯 I’m looking to collaborate on project ideas and videos!
 Send me ideas to bburnett667@gmail.com